The best deals on affordable tech from Apple to Samsung for everyone on your list

 Other top deals on streaming and home entertainment

-- The LG 50-Inch 4K UHD Smart WebOS TV features a Game-Optimizer mode for top-notch gaming visuals.
-It’s available at a 26% discount for Cyber Monday.
+- The LG 50-inch 4K UHD Smart WebOS TV features a Game-Optimizer mode for top-notch gaming visuals.
+It’s available at a 21% discount for Cyber Monday.

 - This Mounting Dream TV Wall Mount is an ideal way to free up space on your entertainment center.
 You can buy it for 36% off.